polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/02 - API I.md

 the Active Event **[desktop.help.get-context]**, and if this invocation returns a path to a file, this file will be displayed by default.
 You can also load the help system, and explicitly choosing to load a default help file as the help system is loaded, by passing in a **[file]** argument - Which will be treated as the default landing page when the help system is loaded.
+This allows you to create _"context sensitive help files"_, with specific help buttons at some section of your module/app.

 Below you can find the list of widget lambda events that are at your disposal when the help system is loaded.
 Notice, widget lambda events will not be available in a CodeMirror editor's autocomplete list, since they're dynamically loaded, and only available when your widget is loaded.

 * __[desktop.help.is-visible]__ - Returns boolean _"true"_ if the help system is running
 * __[desktop.help.close]__ - Closes the help system